Nairobi is a city accustomed to the rain. But even here, several days of back-to-back downpours can turn gutters into rivers and roadways into soup.

 Not far away, sporting a bright pink reflective jacket, protective headgear and a beaming smile, Otieno’s daughter Genevieve nods in agreement.
 The nine-year-old says having so many fellow riders around puts her at ease, before mounting up to once again brave the hulking lorries that ply the capital’s famously congested Mombasa Road

 It’s not just young children who benefit from a more accessible cycling culture.
 Nairobi’s women are also getting organized to make this form of urban transit more equitable.
-Caro Mbutura sits on the board of Dada Rides, a local cycling sisterhood aimed at chipping away at gender-based stigmas and getting more women in the saddle.
+Carol Mbutura sits on the board of Dada Rides, a local cycling sisterhood aimed at chipping away at gender-based stigmas and getting more women in the saddle.

 “We used to have very few women on the roads,” she tells us, “but now we have more and more.”
 The organizer emphasizes that cycling for women is not only a healthy leisure activity but also an effective method of commuting that can add to women’s autonomy in the way they navigate the city.